 Afternoon T.E.A is a group for trans young people aged 16-25.

 The UK’s largest campaign for democratic trans healthcare.
 They give small grants to trans people to enable them to access healthcare, deliver training to medical professionals, provide healthcare advocacy, and support and deliver local trans health initiatives.
 They have groups in Manchester, Sheffield, Leeds and Brighton.
 Please contact them to find a meeting near you.

 Rainbow Noir is a social and peer support group for people of colour who identify as Lesbian, Gay, Bisexual, Trans*, Queer and/or Intersex (LGBTQI).
 They meet on the 2nd Thursday of each month at the Manchester's LGBT Centre on Sidney St.

-Mxer is a social group for non-binary people aged 18+ that runs on the first Friday of the month, 6pm-8pm, at LGBT Foundation.
+Mxer is a social group for non-binary people aged 18+.
 This group is for non-binary people, regardless of whether you identify as trans.

 A peer support group and discussion forum for all trans people and those in any way questioning their gender.
 You will be heartily welcomed as an individual or together with your partners, family or friends.
 Takes place every 4th Saturday of the month, 3.30-7pm, at The New Hall at Wilbraham St Ninian’s Church, Wilbraham Road, Chorlton, Manchester, M21 0UB.

 A group in Stockport for trans people and those who may be questioning their gender.
 For more information, visit http://www.stockportplus.org/Trans